aguzmans/cool-storage/README.md

 ## Configure and execute Cronjob
 Preferably to Create cronjobs as kubernetes cronjobs running on a separate process that reports results and ends once the scheduled job is finished.
-This feature would be to automatically backup or move files from NiHao Cloud Storage to the Cool Storage.
+This feature would be to automatically backup or move files from other cloud Storage to the Cool Storage.
 Not sure how the interface should be, but we need; to be able to automate by age of last access, let say scan everything that is older than 2 month without being accessed and move or backup to the Cool Storage.
 This could be simply backup this folder with a new copy in the Cool Storage.
 We might also want to be able to have restore automated cronjobs, but it would a bit less important.
 This step will probably include the “Backup or move a file or folder NOW.” step.
 ## Backup or move a file or folder NOW.
-File: from local or from NiHao Cloud
+File: from local or from other cloud
 Destination:
 Move or just Copy: Option and explain the difference.